 identifying and managing stress

-not minimizing the role that can be played remotely
+not minimising the role that can be played remotely

 letting go of expectations and guilt

 communicating assertively with others and asking for help when it is needed

 remaining open and flexible.
 Trying not to control what is impossible to control.

 Many of the carers we spoke felt better when they felt heard.
 Distance carers are, in fact, not alone.
 These emotions are normal and they will pass.
 Just like COVID-19.